ompl/ompl/doc/markdown/CForest.md

                 continue;
         }

-        // Addind states to the tree.
+        // Adding states to the tree.
         ...
         if (prune) // Modification 2 - state rejection.
         {